-We have opened our new Avenue plant centre on a tiny budget.
-We've collected fittings and equipment that other National Trust properties were offering for recycling, and the Trust's carpenters at Dudmaston have made our wooden benches from their own woodland timber.
+Our Avenue plant centre tries to be as "green" as possible.
+We set it up with fittings and equipment that other National Trust properties were offering for recycling, and the Trust's carpenters at Dudmaston made our wooden benches from their own woodland timber.

-All our plants are in peat-free compost, and we're trying to source lots of the plants that you'll find growing in our garden borders.
-Do ask if there's anything you can't see - we're adding to the list all the time.
+All our plants are in peat-free compost, and we're sourcing lots of the plants that you'll find growing in our garden borders for you to buy and enjoy in your own garden.

-With new stock coming in every week you'll find plants from Pershore College, the NT plant centre at Lanhydrock, Hairy Pots, David Austin roses, perennials from peat-free specialists Prenplants, and F.P.
-Matthews fruit bushes (blackcurrants and raspberries).
+We have hellebores and potted bulbs in spring, unusual trees and shrubs, locally-grown plants from Pershore College, from the NT plant centre at Lanhydrock, and Hairy Pots.
+Look out for David Austin roses, perennials from peat-free specialists Prenplants, and F.P.
+Matthews fruit bushes (blackcurrants and raspberries) later in the year.

 The National Trust has been a key player in the drive for peat-free compost for many years.
 We’re stocking SylvaGrow multi-purpose compost - awarded two Best Buys by Which?
 Gardening and endorsed by the RHS.
 It doesn't contain any "green waste" and is suitable for seeds, cuttings, potting on, planters and as a growbag too.

-With a poor peat harvest this year, you'll find peat-based ranges elsewhere are going up in price and down in quality - perhaps it's time to try the best of peat-free.
+With a poor peat harvest recently, you'll find peat-based ranges elsewhere are going up in price (or down in quality) - perhaps it's time to try the best of peat-free.

-Every plant you buy from us here will help fund our work looking after Charlecote.
+Every plant you buy from us here directly helps to fund our work looking after the gardens at Charlecote.
 Thank you.